Skip to main content

 Rural planners implementing mental health programs must recognize and account for cultural differences in health-related values and beliefs.
 The understanding of mental illness, its development, and treatment can be unique to different racial and ethnic groups, including AI/AN populations.
 For example, due to historical medical mistrust, some AI/AN individuals may prefer traditional healing and tribal remedies to address mental health issues over Western-based treatments or interventions.

 Rural mental health programs should consider the effects of historical trauma on mental health.
 Integrating trauma-informed care (TIC) can improve the uptake of mental health services among AI/AN populations.
 The Indian Health Service offers several web-based trainings and resources on TIC.
-Rural mental health programs may also consider developing culturally competent trainings for mental healthcare providers to enhance their knowledge of native and indigenous cultures and values.
+Rural mental health programs may also consider developing culturally competent trainings for mental healthcare providers to enhance their knowledge of Indigenous cultures and values.
 For more information on cultural competency workforce trainings, see Provider Trainings to Improve Health Literacy in our Rural Health Literacy Toolkit.

 Resources to Learn More